zzinzziny/vlm-table-cell-layer-analysis/README.md

 # Layer-by-layer use of table-cell representations in VLMs

-Code and question items for a causal, layer-by-layer analysis of how vision-language models use the visual tokens of a single table cell when answering questions about document-page images.
+Layer-by-layer analysis of how vision-language models use the visual tokens of a single table cell when answering questions about document-page images.

 ## Research summary